 Science in the Atomic Age is the final book in Dr. Jay Wile’s Science in History series, but it also works as a general science course for junior high students who have not used any of the previous courses.
 Science in the Atomic Age is an introduction to modern science that covers topics you will often find in other general science courses.
 It occasionally includes discussion about historical developments and key scientists, but the history plays a lesser role in this textbook than in the other History of Science courses.

 The two essential components of this course are the hardcover textbook and the Answer Key & Tests book.
 The textbook has 16 chapters, each of which should take about two weeks to complete.
 (The first chapter is shorter than the others and will take less time.)
-Lab work is built into the lessons, directly relating to the lesson content.
+Lab work directly relating to the lesson content is built into the lessons.
 Students perform an average of two experiments per week.